Jasperswag03/K7-Autotester/README.md

 ```

 ---
-## Running the Test
-1. Install K6 by following the official installation guide.
-2. Run the K6 script with the following command:
-    `k6 run test-script.js`
-3. Check the K6 output for detailed logs, test progress, and results.

----
 ## Thresholds and Validation
 The following performance thresholds are defined for validation:
 - **HTTP request failures**: The failure rate should be 0% (`rate==0`).